StevenBtw/StevenBtw/README.md

 # Hi there!
 I'm Steven, by the way.

 ## About Me
-⚗️ This is my personal github for managing side projects and experiments.
+⚗️ Personal GitHub for side projects and experiments.

-💻  Recreational programmer who enjoys building things and learning by doing.
+💻 Recreational programmer.
+I code for fun, not for work.

-🔭 Currently working on a tool to generate consistent ArchiMate models using heuristics, knowledge graphs and AI.
+🔭 Interested in data science, operations research, robotics, and (home) automation.

 🌱 Mostly Python, learning Rust.

 🔚 But enough About Me.